Pyrad/CMakeOfficialTutorial/README.md

 This is a note file for the [CMake official tutorial](https://cmake.org/cmake/help/latest/guide/tutorial/index.html).

+#### The Note File

+This repo has a related note file I wrote, link is here from ReadTheDocs: [CMake Tutorial Notes](<https://pyrads-notes.readthedocs.io/en/latest/Notes/CMakeTutorialNotes.html>)

 #### Gitee Feature

 1. You can use Readme\_XXX.md to support different languages, such as Readme\_en.md, Readme\_zh.md